 Major Biddle, the officer, now understood perfectly what we wanted, and entered into a number of details, to which we eagerly listened.
 This part, he said, showing us on the map the river of St. Joseph, which, after many windings, discharges itself into Lake Michigan, it seems to me to be the best suited to your purpose.
 The land is good, and large villages are already founded there; the road is so well kept up that public conveyance runs every day.
 Well, we said to ourselves, now we know where not to go, unless we intend to travel post over the wilderness.

 We thanked Major Biddle for his advice, and asked him, with an air of indifference bordering on contempt, towards which side of the district the current of emigration had, up to the present time, least tended.
 This way, he said, without attaching more importance to his answer than we had seemed to do to our question, towards the north-west.
 About Pontiac and its neighborhood, some pretty fair establishments have lately been commenced.
 But you must not think of fixing yourselves farther off; the country is covered by an almost impenetrable forest, which extends uninterruptedly towards the north-west, full of nothing but wild beasts and Indians.
-The United States propose to open a way through it immediately; but the road has only just begun, and stops at Pontiac.
+The United States proposes to open a way through it immediately, but the road has only just begun and stops at Pontiac.
 I repeat, that there is nothing to be thought of in that quarter.

 We again thanked Major Biddle for his good advice, and determined to take it in a contrary sense.
 We were beside ourselves with joy at the prospect of at length finding a place which the torrent of European civilization had not yet invaded.